 Family Hosts Mexican Quinceañero for Son: ‘People Loved It.
 It Was Really Different’

 Gustavo Martinez is a seemingly typical teenage boy.
-He plays sports, works part-time at a BBQ joint, loves his mom’s tortas and was initially apprehensive about celebrating his 15th birthday in the same way that all three of his three sisters had: a quinceañera.
+He plays sports, works part-time at a BBQ joint, and loves his mom’s tortas.
+However, Gustavo was initially apprehensive about celebrating his 15th birthday in the same way that all three of his three sisters had: a quinceañera.
 Or, in his case, a quinceañero.

 As we all know, the term “quinceañera” has historically applied exclusively to 15-year-old girls, heralding their coming of age and welcoming them into womanhood.
 However, Gustavo’s mom, Bety Martinez, had different plans.
-As the youngest child and only son, Bety felt it wasn’t fair to exclude Gustavo from the long-standing tradition, which date back as far as the Aztec and Mayan civilizations.
+As the youngest child and only son, Bety felt it wasn’t fair to exclude Gustavo from the long-standing tradition, which dates back to the Aztec and Mayan civilizations.

 “My mom started talking about it after I turned 14,” Gustavo said.
-“She told me, ‘All your sisters have had a quinceañera, I want to have one for you!’
-She wanted a picture of me to hang on the wall, because she has pictures of all my sisters at their quinceañeras.
+“She told me, ‘All your sisters have had a quinceañera; I want to have one for you!’
+She wanted a picture of me to hang on the wall because she had pictures of all my sisters at their quinceañeras.
 She said she wanted me next up there with them.”

-Although Bety’s idea may have started as a joke, it quickly began to sound better and better to the whole family, and finally, to Gustavo.
-“At first I said I wanted a car,” he admits.
+“At first, I said I wanted a car,” Gustavo admits.
 “But when I saw that she was serious about it, I was like, ‘Okay, I guess we’re doing it!'”
 And so they did.

-The party took about 10 months to plan, drawing inspiration from the family’s Mexican roots.
-Gustavo was born on Cinco de Mayo, the anniversary of Mexico’s victory at the Battle of Puebla, which is also coincidentally where his dad Juan is from.
-Needless to say, they had a lot to celebrate and a lot to do for their 150 guests.
+The party took about ten months to plan, drawing inspiration from the family’s Mexican roots.
+Gustavo was born on Cinco de Mayo, the anniversary of Mexico’s victory at the Battle of Puebla, coincidentally where his dad Juan is from.
+Needless to say, they had much to celebrate and a lot to do for their 150 guests.

-Many of the components were custom made in Mexico, including dresses worn by Gustavo’s nieces and his own black and gold charro suit, accented by a red silk tie and sash.
-The decorations used were colorful, thoughtful and incredibly creative, ranging from the same streamers and banners that are used during Día de los Muertos celebrations to centerpieces made from the bright fringed fabric of ponchos.
+Many components were custom-made in Mexico, including the dresses Gustavo’s nieces wore, as well as his black and gold charro suit, accented by a red silk tie and sash.
+The decorations used were colorful, thoughtful, and incredibly creative, ranging from the same streamers and banners used during Día de los Muertos celebrations to centerpieces made from the bright fringed fabric of ponchos.

-Juan gave Bety most of the credit.
 “His mom was the big brains behind it, and then we all helped make it happen,” he began.
-“A lot of people loved it, they said it was really different.”
+“A lot of people loved it.
+They said it was really different.”

-Gustavo’s quinceañero seemed to be the talk of their town in both anticipation and in the aftermath.
-His sister Kim, who was adamant about telling his story, explained, “We didn’t plan on it being big, we invited maybe 150 people that we knew, but then all of a sudden after we started dancing, people just kept coming in and it was filling up.
+Gustavo’s quinceañero seemed to be the talk of their town in both anticipation and the aftermath.
+His sister Kim, adamant about telling his story, explained, “We didn’t plan on it being big.
+We invited maybe 150 people that we knew, but then all of a sudden, after we started dancing, people just kept coming in, and it was filling up.
 There were even kids that were at other quinceañeras that night that left to come to Gustavo’s — it was just that big of a party.”

-For Gustavo, el rey of the ball, it was largely about celebrating his heritage and sharing it with his friends, which feels so refreshing, especially at an age when many of us were embarrassed or ashamed of where our parents came from and just wanted to fit in.
+For Gustavo, el rey of the ball, it was largely about celebrating his heritage and sharing it with his friends.
+This feels so refreshing, especially at an age when many of us were embarrassed or ashamed of where our parents came from and just wanted to fit in.

 I feel like I’m speaking for the entire Latinx community when I say that we all think you did a wonderful job. ¡Viva México!